mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 Why are waitQueueSize and waitQueueMultiple deprecated?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+These options were originally only implemented in three drivers (Java, C#, and Python), and provided little value.
+While these fields would allow for faster diagnosis of issues in the connection pool, they would not actually prevent an error from occuring.

-These options are not implemented across many drivers.
-Additionally, they have the effect of prioritizing older requests over newer requests, which is not necessarily the behavior that users want.
-They can also can result in cases where queue access oscillates back and forth instead of restricting access until the size drops.
-We may eventually pursue an alternative solutions in `Advanced Pooling Behaviors <#advanced-pooling-behaviors>`__.
+Additionally, these options have the effect of prioritizing older requests over newer requests, which is not necessarily the behavior that users want.
+They can also result in cases where queue access oscillates back and forth between full and not full.
+If a driver has a full waitQueue, then all requests for connections will be rejected.
+If the client is continually spammed with requests, you could wind up with a scenario where as soon as the waitQueue is no longer full, it is immediately filled.
+It is not a favorable situation to be in, partially b/c it violates the fairness guarantee that the waitQueue normally provides.

+Because of these issues, it does not make sense to `go against driver mantras and provide an additional knob <../../README.rst#>`__.
+We may eventually pursue an alternative configurations to address wait queue size in `Advanced Pooling Behaviors <#advanced-pooling-behaviors>`__.

+Users that wish to have this functionality can achieve similar results by utizing other methods to limit concurrency.
+Examples include implementing either a thread pool or an operation queue with a capped size in the user application.
+Drivers that need to deprecate ``waitQueueSize`` and/or ``waitQueueMultiple`` SHOULD refer users to these examples.

 Why is waitQueueTimeoutMS optional for some drivers?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~